DateOrMage/BaumEvolutionAlgorithms/README.md

 print(f"Result: {ga_data.best_solution} ")
 ```

-This example demonstrates the use of the BaumEvA library to search for the word "ALGORITHM" using a categorical genetic algorithm.
+This example demonstrates the use of the BaumEvA library to search for the word "ALGORITHM" using a combination genetic algorithm.

 ### Components Used: